 If you look at the menu at your local café, you’ll likely notice a range of options for your meal; gluten-free, low-carb, Paleo friendly.
-Based on a recent CSIRO report, Australians are electing to avoid certain foods more than ever, and approximately one in three Australians are eliminating gluten, dairy or meat from their diets.
+Australians are choosing to avoid certain foods more than ever, and approximately one in three Australians are eliminating gluten, dairy or meat from their diets.
 While many report that food avoidance is driven by unpleasant symptoms or a desire to improve overall health, eliminating major food groups may leave us worse off.

 Restriction vs. moderation – evidence for a varied diet